ShinniUwU/SwitchToLinux/README.md

 This is  a simple site to show  Windows users that Linux isn't that bad <3

+here's the site if you dont wan't to host it [SITE](https://switchtolinux-lovat.vercel.app/)

 ## Technologies Used

 - [Next.js 14](https://nextjs.org/docs/getting-started)